 \subsection{LibPreemptible in Real Workload Scenarios}

-We now show how LibPreemptible can be used to build a preemptive scheduler for co-located latency critical (LC) and best effort (BE) jobs sharing the same set of cores.
-To enable LC jobs to meet their SLO target, existing systems often rely on static core allocation, where LC executors are pinned to a set of dedicated cores.
-Unfortunately, such a static core provisioning limits resource management and causes inefficient CPU utilization.
-To address these inefficiencies, LC jobs can be time-sharing CPU resources with other applications and use preemption to reclaim resources.
+To improve resource management and enable efficient CPU utilization, latency critical (LC) jobs can be time-sharing CPU resources with other applications, often best effort (BE), and use preemption to reclaim resources.
 This reclaimation must happen adaptively in micro-second scale to ensure low tail latency when needed.
 Achieving this in practice is challenging, especially for the jobs with $\mu$s- and sub-$\mu$s- SLO requirements, due to relatively large overhead of preemption in current systems.
 With LibPreemptible, this overhead is dramatically reduced; this can allow low-latency LC jobs to meet their SLO even when aggressively sharing resources with BE tasks.